shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Ok, from now on, no one gives Gale any bread.”
 Gra declared.

 A chunk of vomited up bread floated into the air and headed for Reesu’s pocket.
-It immediately fell to the floor.
+It immediately smashed into the floor.

 “Hey!”
 Reesu looked around.
 Everyone was already looking at her.
-She eyed Drathalion, you stared back.
+She eyed Drathalion, who stared back.

+Just then another patron entered the bar.
+Jodi smiled and waved at her, and she came up to the bar and sat next to the party.

+“Hey Daisy, the usual?”
+Jodi brought her a cup of beverage.

+“Same as always.”
+She smiled.
+She took a sip and then addressed the party.
+“Good day.”

+“Hi, are you his firbolg girlfriend?”
+Reesu teased.

+“I sure hope not.”
+Daisy giggled.
+“I’m his cousin.”

+“Oh.”
+Reesu blushed.

+“Hey everyone, this is my cousin, Daisy.
+Daisy, this is mt friend…” He looked at Drathalion briefly.

+Drathalion shook her head subtly.

+“Um… These are some new guests in town.”

+“Pleased to meet you.”
+Daisy nodded.

+“I like your hair!”
+Reesu said, as a strand of Daisy’s curly hair floated out towards Reesu.

+“Thank you.
+I take good care of it.”
+Daisy patted her hair back down.

 [scene: daisy arrives]